jw120/aoc-code/README.md

 Assumes `../aoc-data` (which is a private repo) holds personalized input data and solutions.

-## Python improvement
+## TODO - Python 2020 improvements

-- Add timing and speed up slow solutions
+- Speed up slow solutions
 - Avoid duplication in Day 17
 - Review use of if key in (and try .setdefault)
 - Try using Counter